SekouDiaoNlp/SekouDiaoNlp.github.io/website/content/pages/about.md

 I am a Natural Language Processing and AI specialist.

+I studied Computer Science and Natural Language Processing at the University of Bordeaux.

 I am the author of multiple Open Source Python projects, notably mlconjug3,

 an AI system that knows how to conjugate verbs even made up ones or verbs coming from slang language in French, English,